-- If your rebranding is more about a new look than a completely new market – then try and maintain existing content in a similar format as much as possible to avoid damaging your search rankings and keep in mind fonts, headers etc and not just text.
-Your current site will have established search authority for your content and your brand overall, as it has been crawled and indexed over the years and dramatic changes will see you lose valuable rankings and traffic.
+- If your rebranding is more about a new look than a completely new market, try to maintain existing content, in a similar format, to avoid damaging your search rankings.
+Keep fonts and headers in mind, not just what the text says.
+Your current site will have established search authority for your content and your brand overall, as it has been crawled and indexed over the years.
+As a result, dramatic changes will see you lose valuable rankings and traffic.

 - URL structure: As with content, maintaining your URL structure as much as possible on your new site will minimise negative impact on rankings.